osmond-lab/eeb314/docs/lectures/lecture-06.md

 \end{pmatrix}
 $$

-A matrix with all zeros above the diagonal is called an **lower trianglular matrix**
+A matrix with all zeros above the diagonal is called an **lower triangular matrix**

 $$
 \begin{pmatrix}